-Stakeholders have called for collaboration among the governments, academia and industry for revolution in the Nigeria’s industrialisation through research and development of commercialisation of raw materials and local production.
+Stakeholders have called for collaboration among the governments, academia and industry to revolution Nigeria’s industrialisation through research and development of raw materials and local production commercialisation.

-The News Agency of Nigeria, (NAN) reports that the Executive Secretary, of Petroleum Technology Development Fund (PTDF), Dr Bello Gusau; Vice-Chancellor, University of Ibadan (UI), Prof. Kayode Adebowale and Chief Executive Officer, Jola Global Industry Ltd. and Dr Moses Omojola, were among the stakeholders who spoke in Ibadan.
+The Executive Secretary of Petroleum Technology Development Fund (PTDF), Dr Bello Gusau; Vice-Chancellor of the University of Ibadan (UI), Prof. Kayode Adebowale and Chief Executive Officer, Jola Global Industry Ltd. and Dr Moses Omojola, were among the stakeholders who spoke in Ibadan.

-They made the call at the Knowledge Sharing Workshop, organised by the University of Ibadan, in collaboration with PTDF.
+They called at the Knowledge Sharing Workshop, which the University of Ibadan organised in collaboration with PTDF.

 The theme was: “Nigerian Petroleum Industry and Energy Transition: Opportunities for Research, Innovation and Development.”

-Gusau, represented by Mr Olayinka Agboola of Strategic Planning and Documentation (SP&D) Department, PTDF, said that the fund, as agent of government for building capacity in the oil and gas industry, used avenues like human capacity building, institutional support and funding research and development.
+Gusau, represented by Mr Olayinka Agboola of the Strategic Planning and Documentation (SP&D) Department, PTDF, said that the fund, as an agent of the government for building capacity in the oil and gas industry, used avenues like human capacity building, institutional support and funding research and development.

-He said the organisation has eight endowment funding in various institutions in Nigeria, adding that in UI, PTDF has endowed chairs funded to conduct research in topical areas in Oil and Gas Industry.
+He said the organisation has eight endowment funds in various institutions in Nigeria, adding that in UI, PTDF has endowed chairs to conduct research in topical areas in the oil and gas industry.

-According to him, the event is one of the outcomes of all the researches that the chair of the fund had conducted over the years.
+According to him, the event is one of the outcomes of all the research the fund chair conducted over the years.

 We tried to expand the frontiers of knowledge based on the outcome of research and developmental efforts, which we have funded.

-“You don’t do research in isolation; you have to work with stakeholders because at the end of the day researches are supposed to translate into products in the market.
+“You don’t do research in isolation; you have to work with stakeholders because, at the end of the day, research is supposed to translate into products in the market.

-“So, you need to have an industry, the institution and the government and the triple elites need to be applied to ensure that the researches are effective and you will be able to generate value.
+“So, you need to have an industry, the institution and the government, and the triple elites need to be applied to ensure that the researches are practical and you can generate value.

-“We don’t want to be funding theoretical researches that would just end up on the shelf in the laboratories in the institutions.
+“We don’t want to be funding theoretical research that would end up on the shelf in the laboratories in the institutions.

 “We have to make sure that researches are adopted and applied in the industry, you have to collaborate with all the relevant stakeholders.”